-Project activities will enhance the HIV prevention and care cascade by increasing reach to key populations most at risk of acquiring or transmitting HIV, promoting routine HIV testing and counseling, and actively enrolling those with HIV into care and support interventions that enable them to remain in care.
-The project also will help countries use and scale up evidence-based approaches to service provision; help key populations mobilize and advocate for changes in laws and the conduct of police, health care workers and policymakers; and work with governments to make programs sustainable for the long term.
+Project activities enhance the HIV prevention and care cascade by increasing reach to key populations most at risk of acquiring or transmitting HIV, promoting routine HIV testing and counseling, and actively enrolling those with HIV into care and support interventions that enable them to remain in care.
+The project helps countries use and scale up evidence-based approaches to service provision; helps key populations mobilize and advocate for changes in laws and the conduct of police, health care workers and policymakers; and works with governments to make programs sustainable for the long term.

 A LINKAGES health care worker walks a key population client through the steps of HIV clinical services offered at Kikuyu Sasa Center in Nairobi, Kenya.